-There's plenty you can do to help manage or prevent type 2 diabetes in children.
+There's plenty you can do to help manage or prevent type 2 diabetes in your child.
 Encourage your child to eat healthy foods, get plenty of physical activity and maintain a healthy weight.
-If diet and exercise aren't enough to control type 2 diabetes in children, oral medication or insulin treatment may be needed.
+If healthy eating and exercise aren't enough to control type 2 diabetes, oral medication or insulin treatment may be needed.

 Products & Services